zenml-io/zenml/docs/book/user-guide/component-guide/data-validators/deepchecks.md

 suite.run(train_dataset=train_dataset)
 ```

-You can view [the complete list of configuration parameters](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-deepchecks/#zenml.integrations.deepchecks.steps.deepchecks\_data\_integrity.DeepchecksDataIntegrityCheckStepParameters) in the API docs.
+You can view [the complete list of configuration parameters](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-deepchecks/#zenml.integrations.deepchecks.steps.deepchecks\_data\_integrity.DeepchecksDataIntegrityCheckStepParameters) in the SDK docs.

 You can also check out our examples pages for working examples that use the Deepchecks standard steps: